Summer Camps and Clinics

 Worcester, MA 01602

-This four week program consists of individual and group sessions for children and teens who stutter and their parents.
-Participants will learn ways to better manage their communication.
+This four week program consists of individual and group sessions for children and teens who stutter and their caregivers.
+Participants will learn ways to better manage their stuttering and communication.

 TIME: 9:00am - Noon